DrewSkelton/BiggieBot/README.md

-# BiggerBot
+# BiggieBot

-A fun Discord bot built by CS C&C with `discord.js`.
+A fun Discord bot built by CS C&C with [discord.js](https://discord.js.org/).
 **THIS BOT IS BIG!!!!!!!! #MakeAmericaBigAgain**

 ## ✨ Features

 ### Commands

-- `!help` - Displays all available commands and features
+- `/counting set` - Sets the current channel as the counting channel (Admin only)
-- `!setcounting` - Sets the current channel as the counting channel (Admin only)
+- `/dailyquestion set` - Sets the current channel for daily questions (Admin only)
-- `!setdailyquestion` - Sets the current channel for daily questions (Admin only)
+- `/buzzword add keyword/phrase, response` - Adds a new buzzword and response (limit: 2 per user)
-- `!addbuzzword keyword/phrase, response` - Adds a new buzzword and response (limit: 2 per user)
+- `/buzzword remove keyword/phrase` - Removes a buzzword you've created
-- `!removebuzzword keyword/phrase` - Removes a buzzword you've created
+- `/buzzword list` - Lists all buzzwords and their responses
-- `!listbuzzwords` - Lists all buzzwords and their responses
+- And more!

 ### Automated Features